-5. Install the package from the local repository yum install package dd Tool to copy data, byte by byte, from a file or block device.
-Should not be used on a mounted block device, because of write cache issues. dd if=/dev/sda of=/dev/sdb cat /dev/sda > /dev/sdb Copy the content of one hard disk over another dd if=/dev/sda1 of=sda1.img Generate the image file of a partition dd if=/dev/cdrom of=cdrom.iso bs=2048 Create an ISO file from a CD-ROM, using a block size transfer of 2 Kb dd if=install.iso of=/dev/sdc bs=512k Write an installation ISO file to a device (e.g. a USB thumb drive) ddrescue Data recovery tool.
+dd Tool to copy data, byte by byte, from a file or block device.
+It should not be used on a mounted block device, because of write cache issues dd if=/dev/sda of=/dev/sdb cat /dev/sda > /dev/sdb Copy the content of one hard disk over another dd if=/dev/sda1 of=sda1.img Generate the image file of a partition dd if=/dev/cdrom of=cdrom.iso bs=2048 Create an ISO file from a CD-ROM, using a block size transfer of 2 Kb dd if=install.iso of=/dev/sdc bs=512k Write an installation ISO file to a device (e.g. a USB thumb drive) ddrescue Data recovery tool.
 Like dd, but with high tolerance for read errors testdisk Data recovery tool.
 Recovers data from a deleted or corrupted partition photorec Data recovery tool.
-Recovers graphical image and video files from media such as digital cameras and CD-ROMs extundelete Data recovery tool.
-Recovers data from a EXT3 or EXT4 partition ntfsundelete Data recovery tool.
-Recovers data from a NTFS partition scalpel Data recovery tool.
+Recovers graphical image and video files from media such as digital cameras and CD-ROMs ext3grep Data recovery tool.
+Recovers deleted files from a EXT3 filesystem extundelete Data recovery tool.
+Recovers deleted files from a EXT3 or EXT4 filesystem ext4magic Data recovery tool.
+Recovers deleted files from a EXT3 or EXT4 filesystem ntfsundelete Data recovery tool.
+Recovers deleted files from a NTFS filesystem scalpel Data recovery tool.
 Recovers data from a disk image or a raw block device rsync Tool for local and remote file synchronization.
-For all copies after the first, copies only the blocks that have changed, making it a very fast and bandwidth-efficient backup solution rsync -rzv /home /tmp/bak rsync -rzv /home/ /tmp/bak/home Synchronize the content of the home directory with the temporary backup directory; use recursion, compression, and verbosity rsync -avz /home root@10.0.0.7:/backup/ Synchronize the content of the home directory with the backup directory on the remote server via SSH; use archive mode (operates recursively and preserves owner, group, permissions, timestamps, and symlinks) burp Backup and restore program
+For all copies after the first, copies only the blocks that have changed, making it a very fast and bandwidth-efficient backup solution rsync -rzv /home /tmp/bak rsync -rzv /home/ /tmp/bak/home Synchronize the content of the home directory with the temporary backup directory; use recursion, compression, and verbosity rsync -avz /home root@10.0.0.7:/bak/ Synchronize the content of the home directory with the backup directory on the remote server via SSH; use archive mode (operates recursively and preserves owner, group, permissions, timestamps, and symlinks) rclone Tool for cloud storage management.
+Backups, restores, mirrors, and migrates files from and to a large number of cloud providers (e.g. Ceph, Amazon S3, ownCloud, Google Drive, Microsoft Azure, OpenStack Swift) burp Backup and restore program mt Utility for magnetic tapes $\mbox{mt -f /dev/nst0 asf 3} \mbox{Position the tape at the start of the $3^{rd}$ file }$ mtx Utility for tape libraries